 BUDGET – Tam Coc Melody Homestay

 If you’re travelling on a budget then this homestay on the edge of Ninh Binh is the ideal place to stay.

-With a choice of dorm rooms, private rooms and bungalows there’s something for every type of traveller and the family are always happy to help with any information you need.
+With a choice of dorm rooms, private rooms, and bungalows there’s something for every type of traveller and the family is always happy to help with any information you need.